SALT FIRED VASE

 Cathi Jefferson writes, 'Salt-Firing Each piece of my pottery is fired to high - temperature stoneware (cone 10 / 2400 degrees F or 1300 degrees Celcius in a 40 cubic foot gas car kiln.

 Prior to firing, each piece is dipped with a watery slip then most of the interiors are glazed by dipping with a variety of individually made glazes (usually a Shino glaze).
 Some pieces have the watery slip or glaze sprayed on the inside and/or outer surfaces.
-The exterior surfaces have a variety of metal oxides and terra sigillatas (no glazes) that produces a colour range in the hues of nature.
+The exterior surfaces have a variety of metal oxides and terra sigillarias (no glazes) that produce a colour range in the hues of nature.
 The crispness in colours and varying surface textures are produced by the salt-firing.

 Each piece is different and sparkles with a vitality that only the salt-firing process can produce.